 \subsection{Setting of the problem}

-Inspired by the difficulties in finding data in applications of distributed systems, Lions \cite{lions1990quelques} introduced the topic of insensitizing controls.
+Inspired by the difficulties in finding data in distributed system applications, Lions \cite{lions1990quelques} introduced the topic of insensitizing controls.
 Precisely, this kind of problem deals with the existence of controls making a functional (depending on the solution) insensible to small perturbations of the initial data.
 Considering some particular functional, it has been proven that this problem is equivalent to control properties of cascade systems \cite{bodart1995controls,guerrero2007null}.

 The insensitivity can be defined in two different ways: An approximate problem or an exact problem.
-Approximate insensitivity is equivalent to approximate controllability of the cascade system, while exact insensitivity is equivalent to its null controllability.
-Before giving the reader more details about it and a state of the art related to these problems, let us introduce the model we want to study.
+Approximate insensitivity is equivalent to the approximate controllability of the cascade system, while exact insensitivity is equivalent to its null controllability.
+Before giving the reader more details about it and a state-of-the-art related to these problems, let us introduce the model we want to study.

 In this article, we address the exact insensitizing problem for the cubic fourth-order Schrödinger equation with mixed dispersion, the so-called fourth-order nonlinear Schrödinger system (4NLS)